appspector/Tracer/README.md

 `pod 'Tracer', '~> 1.0.1'`

-or manually by just moving TracingModule directory to your project and importing `Tracer.h`.
+or manually by just moving TracingModule directory to your project and importing Tracer:

+`#import <Tracer/ASTracer.h>`

 ## Usage
 #### Manual